thaije/spontaneous-vs-read-phone-recognition/dataAnalysis/readme.md

 - Run SoundAnalysis.m with Matlab

+# Balancing datasets

-# Dataset length
+## Dataset length
 We compare two datasets from CGN: spontaneous speech and read speech.
 The datasets are folder comp-o/nl and comp-n/nl in the CNG dataset.
 We also use a dataset which is the combination of the two which we will generate in the next part.

-The results of the analysis script (genDataset/datasetSize.py) on these datasets is:
+The results of the initial analysis (genDataset/datasetSize.py) on these datasets is:

 ```
 Analyzing dataset, consisting of folders: ['comp-o/nl/']